 Creating a revocable trust involves more than just signing a document.
 It’s a multi-step process that requires legal precision and attention to detail:

-1. Initial Consultation – You’ll meet with your lawyer to review your assets, goals, and family structure.
+1. Initial Consultation – You’ll meet with your Matthews revocable trust lawyer to conduct a detailed review of your assets, goals, and family structure to ensure the plan is a perfect fit.

 2. Drafting the Trust – Your attorney will prepare a trust agreement that names the trustee(s), beneficiaries, and terms for distribution.